Timestopeofficial/feechain/scripts/package/readme.md

 # Setup new validator
 Please copy your blskey to `/home/harmony/.hmy/blskeys` directory, and start the node.
-The default configuration is for validators on mainnet.
+The default configuration is for validators on asada.
 No need to run `harmony-setup.sh` script.

 # Start/stop node
 * `systemctl start harmony` to start node